Rahatics/The-persian/README.md

 2. **Browser Extension**:
    - Load the [browser-extension](browser-extension) directory as an unpacked extension in Chrome/Edge
    - Enable developer mode in the browser extensions page

+## Usage

+1. Connect to the browser extension using the "The Parsian: Connect to Browser Extension" command
+2. Open the chat panel with "The Parsian: Open Chat Panel"
+3. Select code and use "The Parsian: Refactor Selected Code" or "The Parsian: Fix Bugs in Selected Code" from the command palette
+4. Review and apply AI-generated code changes using the "Apply Code" button in the chat panel